Innovation Center a hotbed for high-tech entrepreneurs

 “Every day is different,” Adams said.
 “They come to us with all kinds of questions, needs and problems that need to be solved.
 We have 15 companies with 102 employees right now.”

-The mission of the Innovation Center is to help with the formation and development of new high-tech enterprises.
-The center provides proactive, value-added support and education to maximize the success of Mississippi technology companies, which is a pathway to promoting higher wage jobs in Mississippi by developing and nurturing emerging technology companies to become independent and long-term successes.
+The mission of the Innovation Center is to help with the formation and development of new high-tech enterprises, read more at maideasyaz.com.
+The center provides proactive, value-added support and education to maximize the success of Mississippi technology companies, which is a pathway to promoting higher wage jobs in Mississippi by developing and nurturing emerging technology companies to become independent and long-term successe.

 Adams said networking opportunities, mentoring and the ethical and strong business practices developed while in the Innovation Center are designed to enable graduating companies to be successful in the business world.